livepeer/docs/docs/installation/install-livepeer/binary-release.md

 # <RELEASE_VERSION> is the release version, e.g. v0.5.29
 # IMPORTANT: if you are using macOS with an M1 chip, you'll need to run these commands using the Rosetta emulator

-# First, fetch the latest release
+# Fetch the latest release
 wget https://github.com/livepeer/go-livepeer/releases/download/<RELEASE_VERSION>/livepeer-darwin-amd64.tar.gz

 # Next, extract it